18:20

 Yes.

-That have been together in sacred partnership now for over six years and married for over three years and through a whole lot of shifts and changes and everything we're sharing here is basically what's allowed us to stay healthy and strong connected through all of it.
+And through a whole lot of shifts and changes and everything we're sharing here is basically what's allowed us to stay healthy and strong and connected through all of it.

 How does it look like?